Biak language: Demonstratives

 The table above restricts person-SPC to 3SG marker for an explanation, but i- 3SG marker can be replaced sui- (DU), skoi- (TR), and si- (PL.AN) or na- (PL.INAN).
-Also, it is important to note that the corpus contains no example of complex articles containing both a directional and a motion marker.
+Also, the corpus contains no example of complex articles containing both a directional and a motion marker.
 Furthermore, yi and wu are used as allomorphs of ya and wa, respectively, but attested in article-final position only.

 In Biak, the relationship between the third-person pronouns and demonstratives are unrelated to demonstratives, which is uncommon in Austronesian languages.
 However, Biak follows the worldwide trend in terms of the relationship.

 Moreover, depending on the speaker's relative distance, Biak has three-way distance contrasts of adnominal demonstratives, which is common in Austronesian languages.
 The comparison is restricted to only adnominal use because some languages do not express the same distance contrasts in adnominal and pronominal demonstratives.